A Frustratingly Easy Approach for Entity and Relation Extraction: Experiments

-We implement our models based on HuggingFace's \ti{Transformers} library~\cite{Wolf2019HuggingFacesTS}.
-We use \ttt{bert-base-uncased}~\cite{devlin2019bert} and \ttt{albert-xxlarge-v1}~\cite{lan2020albert} as the base encoders for ACE04 and ACE05, for a fair comparison with previous work and an investigation of the impact of small vs large pre-trained models.\footnote{ As detailed in Table~\ref{tab:main-results}, some previous work used BERT-large models.
-We are not able to do a comprehensive study of all the pre-trained models and our BERT-base results are generally higher than most published results using larger models.} We also use \ttt{scibert-scivocab-uncased}~\cite{beltagy2019scibert} as the base encoder for SciERC, as this in-domain pre-trained model is shown to be more effective than BERT~\cite{wadden2019entity}.
-We train our models with Adam optimizer of a linear scheduler with a warmup ratio of $0.1$.
-For all the experiments, we train the entity model for $100$ epochs, and a learning rate of 1e-5 for weights in pre-trained LMs, 5e-4 for others and a batch size of 16.
-We train the relation model for $10$ epochs with a learning rate of 2e-5 and a batch size of 32.
+\paragraph{Implementation details} We use \ti{bert-base-uncased}~\cite{devlin2019bert} and \ti{albert-xxlarge-v1}~\cite{lan2020albert} as the base encoders for ACE04 and ACE05, for a fair comparison with previous work and an investigation of small vs large pre-trained models.\footnote{ As detailed in Table~\ref{tab:main-results}, some previous work used BERT-large models.
+We are not able to do a comprehensive study of all the pre-trained models and our BERT-base results are generally higher than most published results using larger models.} We also use \ti{scibert-scivocab-uncased}~\cite{beltagy2019scibert} as the base encoder for SciERC, as this in-domain pre-trained model is shown to be more effective than BERT~\cite{wadden2019entity}.
+We use a context window size of $W=300$ for the entity model and $W=100$ for the relation model in our default setting using cross-sentence context\footnote{We use a context window size $W=100$ for the ALBERT entity models to reduce GPU memory usage.} and the effect of different context sizes is provided in Section~\ref{sec:context}.
+We consider spans up to $L = 8$ words.
+For all the experiments, we report the averaged F1 scores of 5 runs.
+More implementation details can be found in Appendix~\ref{app:impl-details}.